xg590/tutorials/docker/README.md

 ## Personal Understanding
-* To me, docker is a runtime enviroment / sandbox.
-* Docker supports and isolates the contained software (in a container).
+* Docker supports and isolates the contained software (in a container) with independent filesystem and networking.
-* The internal port could be exposed / published to the external network, so docker is a good platform to run a server program in it (the container).
+* The internal port of the container could be exposed / published to the external network of host machine, so docker is a good platform to run a server program in the container.
 * Copying the container is effortless so that running a server anywhere is effortless.
 ## Tutorial
 1. [Set up docker](https://github.com/xg590/tutorials/blob/master/docker/setup.md)